reshamas/reshamas.github.io/_posts/2018-11-25-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 Big Apple Py is an organization which supports open source in New York City.
 They organize the annual Python conference [PyGotham](https://2018.pygotham.org/).
 They are a transparent and inclusive NYC organization which is committed to increasing diversity of speakers and attendees at PyGotham.
 They offer NYC PyLadies a booth at the conference free of charge.

 ### [Django Girls](https://djangogirls.org/)
+Django is a Python-based free and open-source web framework, which follows the model-view-template architectural pattern.
+It is maintained by the Django Software Foundation.

+Django Girls is a non-profit organization and a community that empowers and helps women to organize free, one-day programming workshops by providing tools, resources and support.
+During each of their events, 30-60 women build their first web application using HTML, CSS, Python and Django.

 ## What more can the Python community do?